• About

 Literally translating to ’theatre of the deviant,’ Teatro Dei Differenti is related to one of the most renowned Italian poets ever, Giovanni Pascoli, who considered Barga to be his adoptive town and gave his famous speech in favour of the Lybian war here in 1911.

-Today the theatre has been completely renovated while preserving its original structure, and today functions as a working theatre, home to many literary and cultural manifestations aimed at celebrating both the esteemed Italian poet and local literary, artistic and musical organisations.
+Today the theatre has been completely renovated while preserving its original structure, and it functions as a working theatre, home to many literary and cultural manifestations aimed at celebrating both the esteemed Italian poet and local literary, artistic and musical organisations.

 If all of that walking around and looking at churches has tired you out then fear not – not far out of Barga centre is La Cantina del Vino, a winery that stocks local wines from nearby independent vineyards.

-For just €15, you can sample a selection of wines (and the portions are not stingy – once the bottle is opened, it’s left on the table!) and enjoy some bruschetta, cold meats and cheeses with honey.
+For 18 EUR, you can sample a selection of wines and enjoy some bruschetta, cold meats and cheeses with honey.

-Something that all the Barga residents like to do each morning is wander down to Hotel Alpino in the New Town and enjoy their morning cappuccinos and pastries together as read the newspaper, share gossip and watch the world go by.
+Something that all the Barga residents like to do each morning is wander down to Hotel Alpino in the New Town and enjoy their morning cappuccinos and pastries together as they read the newspaper, share gossip and watch the world go by.

-Of course, there are other spots to take your morning coffee, but Alpino is always packed full of locals and is in the best location (plus, their custard cream pastry is to die for!).
+Alpino is always packed full of locals and is in the best location (plus, their custard cream pastry is to die for!).

 Not only that but Alpino has been owned by the same family since the end of the 18th century – now if that’s not authentically Italian, I don’t know what is!